reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

-# Mathematical Component of Neural Network
+# Unit 2 - Mathematical Component of Neural Network
 From this chapter, I will add some sample codes on Google Colab notebooks.

 ## 2.1 The First Meeting with Neural Network